-From lodging to dining to recreating during COVID, here’s what to expect during your visit to Seaside.
+From lodging to dining to recreating, here’s what to expect in Seaside during our year-long 2021 Prom Centennial.

 First the unchanged.
 Today there are beautiful waves rolling into shore at the Cove, and sand dollars spread along the tide line by the Estuary, and sea birds in the rivers under the bridges downtown.
 The natural world goes on in and around Seaside like it has since time immemorial.
 We can all take great comfort in that.

 Here in the human world, though, we’re taking important steps as a community to keep you (and us) safe.
 Human beings are smart, and just like our partners in the medical and health care field are stepping up to the challenge posed by the pandemic, our lodging, restaurant, and retail establishments are striving to provide that quintessential Seaside experience within the limits of our current restrictions.

 Today in Seaside there are shop owners disinfecting doorknobs and counter tops, restauranteurs removing tables to ensure proper distancing between diners, and hotel staff training on state-of-the-art cleaning regimes.
 Completely contact-free point-of-sale, curbside pickup, and staggered room vacancy schedules are all being considered across the board.
 Seaside has long been a destination for Northwest travelers and families spending time together by the sea.
 Ultimately, it will be our owners, managers, and front-line staff who step up to provide these important services for visitors, as they’ve done for generations here on Oregon’s North Coast.

 How To Visit Responsibly

 - Wear a face covering when in public spaces including on Broadway and near the Turnaround.